-Nominated members of staff, such as management, administration, human resources, communications, IT or facilities personnel have access to the system to send emergency communications messages to students and staff.
+Nominated members of staff, such as management, school administrators, human resources, communications, IT or facilities personnel have access to the system to send emergency communications messages to students and staff.

-There are lots of different emergency alert systems on the market.
-In general they will send messages to computers, phones, tablets and other screens about the situation and provide instructions on what steps people need to take to be safe, for example they must evacuate or they must seek shelter immediately.
+There are lots of different emergency notification systems for schools on the market.
+In general, they will send messages to computers, phones, tablets and other screens about the situation and provide instructions on what steps people need to take to be safe, for example, they must evacuate or they must seek shelter immediately.

 Some mass notification systems for schools will dial numbers, leave voice mail messages and also alert authorities such as police, fire or ambulance to an emergency situation.

 The range of potential emergency situations schools can face is large: from natural disasters like hurricanes, tornados, and earthquakes to fires, gas leaks, active shooters, and other violent outbreaks… having the ability to react quickly and provide advice on what steps need to be taken can help to prevent or reduce casualties.
 These are some of the reasons you should consider mass notification systems for schools on your campus:

 1. Active shooter situations

 Unfortunately, there have been a number of school shootings in recent years and these incidents seem to increase.
 Most active shooter events are over in less than 10 minutes, and around half are over before first responders arrive with help.
 The quicker you can let people know via a school notification system that such a situation is unfolding, the quicker they can take action and keep safe.

 Fires can spread quickly and without an orderly response, people can panic and cause even more problems.
 When a fire breaks out you need to be able to quickly let people know in the affected area so they can evacuate to a safe area.